 There are several different types.

-- Many people who store Bitcoin long-term use hardware wallets.
+- Many people who store bitcoin long term use hardware wallets.
 These cold wallets are usually USB sticks that are protected by a code.
-There are many different brands to choose from including Keepkey, Trezor and Ledger.
+There are many different brands to choose from including Keepkey, Trezor and Ledger;

-- Finally there are paper wallets which, as the name suggests, are a piece of paper which have details of your public and private keys.
+- Finally there are paper wallets which, as the name suggests, are a piece of paper that have details of your public and private keys.
 They carry some risks in that anyone who takes the paper has the chance to access your private and public keys.
 But as they are cold wallets at least they can’t be tampered with or stolen by hackers.

-So the question “How and where to store Bitcoin?” is perhaps more complex than it first might seem.
+So the question “How and where to store bitcoin?” is perhaps more complex than it first might seem.
 There are however many different solutions – you just need to choose the most sensible and secure one for you.